 Bio

-I research how criminal justice systems respond to socio-spatial changes like gentrification, suburbanization, and fiscal crises.
-I am currently analyzing how police defunding impacts crime and incidents of police brutality.
+I am an associate professor in the School of Criminal Justice at Rutgers University Newark.
+Trained as a sociologist, I study how criminal justice systems respond to social, spatial, and economic changes like gentrification, suburbanization, and fiscal crises.
+I am currently analyzing how municipal funding for police and social services impacts crime differently.
 Another active research project analyzes how high concentrations of institutional landlords affect rents.

-My scholarly work has appeared in Social Forces, Urban Studies, Crime & Delinquency, the British Journal of Criminology, and City & Community.
+My scholarly work has appeared in Social Forces, the Annual Review of Sociology, Urban Studies, the British Journal of Criminology, and elsewhere.
 “Governing Through Police,” a study I co-authored with Adam Goldstein, won the American Society of Criminology’s Petersilia Award for the best article of 2020.
+My study “Policing Gentrification” was among the five most downloaded articles from City & Community in 2020, 2021, 2022, and 2023.
 My general-interest writing has appeared in Slate, the New York Daily News, the Appeal, and AM New York.